Disane87/Disane87/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there 👋, I'm Marco Franke
+# Hi there 👋, I'm Marco Thiel

 I'm a professional fullstack developer based in Viersen, NRW, Germany.
 With over 16 years of experience in software development, I specialize in JavaScript, TypeScript, Python, NodeJS, and REST APIs.
 I enjoy working on projects that solve real-world problems and contribute to the open-source community.